cllom/Machine-Playing-Flappy-Bird/README.md

 (c)2021
 By [Marcello Tania](https://marcellotania.com/)

-Special thanks to Yohanes Tjandrawidjaja for the math expert and sugestions
+Special thanks to Yohanes Tjandrawidjaja for the math expert and suggestions.